ColeInc/kindle-highlight-scraper/README.md

 to ensure accurate text extraction:

-- highlight important text clearly using red or blue colors only.
 - highlight chapter titles to ensure they're correctly identified. a heading is detected if it starts with the word "chapter" or is fully uppercase.
-- avoid overlapping or unclear highlights; maintain slight gaps between separate highlights to ensure proper text separation in the output.
-- screenshots should clearly show highlighted text without obstruction (e.g., avoid cursor placement or pop-ups).
+- highlight important text clearly using red or blue colors only (you need to tell the OCR the color codes of each highlight color you add).

 following this setup will yield structured and easily readable output from the script.